microsoft/Application-Insights-Workbooks/Documentation/Parameters/Parameters.md

 *Note:* If the parameter value is not valid json, the result of the format will be an empty value.

 ## Parameter Style
-The following styles are available to layout the parameters:
+The following styles are available to layout the parameters in a parameters step
 #### Pills
 In pills style, the default style, the parameters look like text, and require the user to click them once to go into the edit mode.